Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

-In predicting implicit user-item interactions (i.e., $0/1$), graph embedding-based models overall underperform conventional models in recommendation accuracy on the three data sets, in which case recommendation scenario seems to be a decisive factor.
-Meanwhile, the lower stability of graph embedding-based models than conventional models also embodies in these tasks.
+In predicting implicit user-item interactions (\textit{i.e.}, $0/1$), graph embedding-based recommendation models overall underperform conventional ones in recommendation accuracy on the three data sets, in which case recommendation scenario seems to be a decisive factor.
+Meanwhile, the lower stability of graph embedding-based recommendation models than conventional ones as manifested in Sec.~\ref{explicit_results} is also embodied in these tasks.

-As shown in Tab.~\ref{implicit_result}, the relative percentages on the averaged Precision@50, averaged Recall@50, and averaged Rank@50 that graph embedding-based models lower than conventional models are 48.84\%, 49.70\%, and 60\% on MovieLens 100K, respectively; and those on MovieLens 1M are 49.02\%, 49.46\%, and 80.85\%, respectively; and on Jester 614K they are 2.56\%, 3.11\%, and 21.70\%, respectively.
-From these results, it seems that data scale and sparsity are not decisive factors in recommendation accuracy.
-In detail, increasing data scale no longer brings consistent improvement in recommendation accuracy: from Jester 617K to MovieLens 1M, the averaged Precision, averaged Recall, and averaged Rank of graph embedding-based models are lower than those of conventional models in a wider gap, while the case from MovieLens 100K to Jester 617K is the opposite.
-Meanwhile, it can be observed that decreasing data sparsity can shorten the accuracy gap between graph embedding-based and conventional models by comparing their averaged results on MovieLens 1M and Jester 617K, while this case does not hold revealed on MovieLens 100K and MovieLens 1M.
-The decisive factor influencing recommendation accuracy most likely lies in the recommendation scenario showing a distinctive difference in the relative number of users and items, for that of Jester 617K, a joke recommendation scenario dominated by the number of users, is distinguished from the cases on MovieLens 100K and 1M about a movie recommendation scenario.
-When concerning the stability of models, apparently, conventional recommendation models outperform graph embedding-based models in terms of the standard deviations of their averaged results on all three data sets.
+As shown in Tab.~\ref{implicit_result}, graph embedding-based recommendation models underperform conventional ones on MovieLens 100K by 32.81\%, 33.20\% and 37.50\% over average Precision@50, average Recall@50 and average Rank@50, respectively.
+On MovieLens 1M these results of graph embedding-based recommendation models are 32.89\% less, 33.09\% less and 44.71\% less than those of conventional ones, respectively.
+On Jester 617K are 2.50\% less, 3.02\% less and 17.83\% less, respectively.
+As these results put it, neither data scale nor sparsity is a decisive factor in recommendation accuracy.
+In other words, increasing data scale no longer brings consistent improvement in recommendation accuracy for graph embedding-based recommendation models.
+From Jester 617K to MovieLens 1M, the average Precision, average Recall and average Rank of graph embedding-based recommendation models are lower than those of conventional ones in a wider gap, while the case from MovieLens 100K to Jester 617K is the opposite.
+Meanwhile, it can be observed that decreasing data sparsity can shorten the accuracy gap between graph embedding-based recommendation models and conventional ones in terms of their average results on MovieLens 1M and Jester 617K, while this case does not hold on MovieLens 100K and MovieLens 1M.
+In view of that, the decisive factor influencing recommendation accuracy most likely lies in recommendation scenario distinguished by the difference in the relative number of users and items, for that of Jester 617K, a joke recommendation scenario dominated by the number of users, is distinguished from the cases on MovieLens 100K and 1M about a movie recommendation scenario.
+When concerning model stability, apparently, conventional recommendation models outperform graph embedding-based ones in terms of the standard deviation of their average results on all three data sets.